$H_\infty$ optimization of multiple tuned mass dampers for multimodal vibration control

 TMDs are used in a wide range of civil and mechanical engineering applications.
 A review on the subject has been done recently by Elias and Matsagar~\cite{Elias2017}.
 However, being \textit{tuned} to a particular frequency, the TMD may feature a lack of robustness when the targeted resonance frequency is uncertain or varies with time.
 A recent approach proposed by Dell'Elce et al~\cite{DellElce2018} tunes the absorber parameters according to the maximum uncertainty on the host structure.
+Structural nonlinearities may also detune the absorber, but their effect can be countered effectively using a nonlinear tuned vibration absorber~\cite{Habib2015a}.
 Alternatively, a number of small TMDs tuned over a frequency band centered around the resonance frequency of interest can be robust to variations in that frequency, but also more efficient than a single TMD in the sense that it yields a smaller minimum of maximum amplification.
 The beneficial effects of a TMD array were first discovered by Snowdon ~\cite{Snowdon1964} and Iwanami and Seto~\cite{Iwanami1984}, but the true potential of multiple tuned mass dampers (MTMDs) was unlocked in the works of Igusa and Xu~\cite{igusa1994vibration}, Yamaguchi and Harpornchai~\cite{Yamaguchi1993} and Abe and Fujino~\cite{Abe1994}, among others.

 MTMD can also target multiple resonances by assigning one or several TMDs per mode to be controlled.
-Early works about multimodal vibration mitigation used bars \cite{Neubert1964} and beams \cite{Snowdon1966,Kitis1983,Ozguven1986} as host structures.
+Early works about multimodal vibration mitigation used bars~\cite{Neubert1964} and beams~ \cite{Snowdon1966,Kitis1983,Ozguven1986} as host structures.
 Rana and Soong~\cite{Rana1998} applied this approach to spring-mass systems and, as their discussion reveals, this second use of MTMD received less attention than the first one.
 In those studies, the absorbers were tuned such that the controlled compliance displays two pairs of equal peaks in place of the first two resonances.
 Clark~\cite{Clark1988} demonstrated the MTMD efficiency in reducing the maximum acceleration experienced at the top of a building during an earthquake.
 Yau and Yang~\cite{Yau2004} robustly controlled two modes of cable-stayed bridges traveled by high-speed trains, by using one TMD array per mode to be controlled.